 Con: You Must Choose Between Certain Repair Companies

-While saving money is beneficial, some people don't like losing control over who they have perform the repairs.
+While saving money is beneficial, some people don't like losing control over who they have performing the repairs.
 When you're stuck choosing from a short list of contractors, you may discover that you don't want to use any of them.
 You can avoid this problem by researching the warranty company's contractors ahead of time; if you don't like the list, you should reconsider buying the warranty.

 Con: Warranties May Cover Repairs Instead of Replacements